 CoAP itself does not provide protocol primitives for authentication or authorization; where this is required, it shall be provided by DTLS.

-Just as HTTP is secured using Transport Layer Security (TLS) over TCP, CoAP shall be secured using Datagram TLS (DTLS) [5].
+Just as HTTP is secured using Transport Layer Security (TLS) over TCP, CoAP shall be secured using Datagram TLS (DTLS) [IETF RFC 6347].

 All CoAP messages shall be sent as DTLS "application data".
 For matching an ACK or RST to a CON message or a RST to a NON message: The DTLS session shall be the same and the epoch shall be the same.